 Double VPN

-Both VPN services provide a wide variety of additional features, including exclusive features that only one or the other can boast about.
+Both VPN services provide a wide variety of additional ways to improve online security, including exclusive features that only one or the other can boast about.

 Server locations

-When using a VPN, you connect to your VPN provider’s available locations to hide your IP address and protect your online connection.
-If there are more server locations, there are more alternatives for hiding your internet traffic.
-On top of that, if a service provides more servers in particular locations, you can get less busy traffic, which results in better speeds.
-Let’s look at how our VPN racers perform in this section.
+When using a VPN, you connect to your VPN provider’s available locations to hide your IP address and encrypt your online connection.
+If there are more server locations, there are more alternatives for you to connect to and a higher chance that there’s a server near you.

 Surfshark | ProtonVPN | |